-Ten-week sessions cover Mono-print, Lino and Collagraphs in the first term, Screen-printing in the second term and Relief Print making in the third term.
+Ten-week sessions cover Relief printmaking including techniques such as Mono-print, Lino and Collagraphs in the first term, Screen-printing in the second term and Intaglio printmaking techniques such as Drypoint, in the third term.
 All abilities welcome, you will be working in a mixed ability group.

 Some basic materials will be supplied throughout the course but you may need to purchase further specialist materials.

 Recruitment - if we do not recruit to our target numbers we will try to offer the courses at reduced hours, or merge classes on different nights.
 If a course does not recruit enough students to run, you will receive a refund.
 Please refer to the Adult Course Guide for guidance on other refund issues.

 • Staff knowledge and expertise

 You could progress onto other Art and Design courses at Cambridge Regional College.